y9k8i/DNS-summarize-tool/README.md

         ```
     - Download from Google
         1. Download from [here](https://sites.google.com/a/chromium.org/chromedriver/).
-        1. Place ChromeDriver (`chromedriver.exe` or `chromedriver`) in downloaded zip file in this directory.
+        1. Place ChromeDriver included in downloaded zip file in the same folder as main.py.

 1. Install kivy.
     - Using Wheels that has already been compiled (**recommended**)